Greta Scarano

-Greta Scarano (born 27 August 1986) is an Italian television, stage and film actress.
+Greta Scarano (born 27 August 1986) is an Italian television, stage, film actress and director.

-Early life

-Scarano was born in Rome, Italy.

-Career
+Life and career

-Scarano made her professional debut in the TV-series R.I.S. - Delitti imperfetti.
+Born in Rome, Scarano made her professional debut in the TV-series R.I.S. - Delitti imperfetti.
 Between 2008 and 2009, she played Sabrina Guarini in the Rai 3 soap opera Un Posto al Sole, and between 2012 and 2015, she played the Inspector Francesca Leoni in the Canale 5 crime series Squadra antimafia – Palermo oggi.